Number : Season 4, serial 7 of 9.

 Plot : The Doctor visits an Earth colony in the future, on a far-flung planet to find the colonists being harassed by large crab-like insects.

 Whats good : Has some neat twists.
 The Macra are well represented in this, with fleeting glimpses and dark settings.
-Episode for the companions.
+A story for the companions to shine.

 Whats bad : Another missing episode from the Beeb archive.
-The harsh-regime-controling-the-base-story is not very original.
+The harsh-regime-controling-the-base-story – is not very memorable or original.

-Review With Spoilers : The Macra Terror is the 7th episode of season 4 and features the crab-like terror known as the Macra.
+Review With Spoilers : The Macra Terror is the seventh serial of season 4 and features the crab-like terror; known as The Macra.

 The Doctor lands the Tardis on a planet inhabited by an Earth colony and meets a deranged man who tells the Doctor of giant insects; over-running the colony.

 The Doctor visits the colony and discovers a happy and peaceful society.
-Yet all is not as it seems, as the Colonists are ruled by a tyrannical unseen leader – called Control; who only ever appears on a video screen.
+Yet all is not as it seems, as the Colonists are ruled by a tyrannical unseen leader – called ‘Control’; who only ever appears via a video screen – and never in person.